 There are plenty of luggage racks for you to store your bags, backpacks and suitcases on the 747 express buses.

 Make sure your luggage is in one of the designated racks.
 The luggage policy on the 747 buses is pretty strict.
-Except for maybe a small handbag or backpack, you are not allowed to keep your suitcases near or at your feet.
-This is for safety reasons.
-They don’t want passenger bags and luggage to block access to exits or roll around while the bus is moving.
+Except for maybe a small handbag or backpack, you’re not allowed to keep your suitcases near or at your feet for safety reasons.
+This is to prevent passenger bags and luggage to block access to exits or roll around while the bus is moving.

-One last thing, Montreal has 4 seasons and it gets damn cold in the winter time.
+One last thing, Montreal has four seasons, and it gets damn cold in the wintertime.
 You may not want to wait in line for the bus if it’s snowing and below zero outside, so consider booking a taxi, especially if you’re travelling with children.
-If you are travelling with 4 or more people, it might actually be more economical to take a taxi, if you can fit all your luggage in the taxi.
+If you are flying with 4 or more people, it might be more economical to take a cab, as long as you can fit all your luggage in the taxi.